lethal233/lethal233.github.io/_pages/about.md

 - Teaching Assistant of CS102A: Introduction to Java Programming, SUSTech, Spring 2021

-- Student Assistant of Institute for Advanced Studies in Social Sciences , Sept.
+- Student Assistant of Institute for Advanced Studies in Social Sciences, SUSTech, Sept.
 2019 -- Aug.
 2021

 - Teaching Assistant of CS207: Digital Logic, SUSTech, Fall 2020